-If your Queensland driver’s licence has been disqualified for more than 2 years or absolutely then after 2 years you have an opportunity to apply to the court for your licence to be reinstated.
+If your Queensland driver’s licence has been disqualified for more than 2 years or absolutely then after 2 years you have an opportunity to apply to the court for your disqualification to be removed and for your driver’s licence to be reinstated.

 The licence reinstatement application must be made:

 - to the magistrates Court in the area you live if the disqualification order was made by a magistrates Court;